 Rachel Long discusses her 10 days in Blackwood as Velvet Coalmine 2017 Writer-in-residence with Iain Richards and reads her work written during her stay.

-Writer, documentary maker, arts and media correspondent and Hay Festival International Fellow Jon Gower discusses his book of short stories on David Bowie.
+Writer, documentary maker, arts and media correspondent and Hay Festival International Fellow Jon Gower discusses his book of short stories on David Bowie and other rebels.

 Finding Wales: A New Book Brought to Life